Active-Learning-and-Teaching/ALT-Website/index.md

     slug: ''
     image: "/uploads/2021/10/10/2.png"
   col_2:
-    content: Short in-class quizzes are the key to Active Learning in lectures.
+    content: <br>Short in-class quizzes are the key to Active Learning in lectures.
       An instructor can host in-class quizzes instantly to test the understanding of students.
 The quiz questions will be shown to students in the class as part of the presentation so that the instructor does not have to enter the quiz questions manually on the phone.
 The instructor can choose the type of the quiz as Multiple-Choice Single-Correct, Multiple-choice Multi-Correct, Alphanumeric or Numeric and set